Minor Athlete Abuse Prevention Policy

 on social media platforms from Minor Athletes, unless the Adult Participant has a fan page, or

-the contact is deemed as celebrity contact as opposed to regular contact.
+the contact is deemed as celebrity contact as opposed to Regular Contact.
 Existing social media

 connections with Minor Athletes must be discontinued.
 Minor Athletes may “friend”, “like” or

-“follow” the Organization’s official page.
+“follow” USA Swimming’s official page.

 b.
 Adult Participants must not send private, instant or direct messages to a Minor Athlete through